mansipatel12/MIPS-Assembly-Projects/README.md

 # MIPS-Assembly-Projects
-Thhe MIPS-Assembly-Projects will hold the projects I created in my Computer Architecture course using the MIPS assembly language.
+The MIPS-Assembly-Projects repository will hold the projects I created in my Computer Architecture course using the MIPS assembly language.
+These projects were created in the fall of 2021.